Islamist group rejects UAE terrorism designation

 The U.S.-allied monarchies mistrust the Muslim Brotherhood because its doctrines challenge the principle of dynastic rule.

-However, in a sign that the rift with Doha may be easing, Saudi Arabia, the UAE and Bahrain agreed on Sunday to return their ambassadors to Qatar, eight months after pulling out the top diplomats in an unprecedented snub.
+In a sign that the eight-month rift over Doha’s support for Islamist groups may be easing, Saudi Arabia, the UAE and Bahrain agreed on Sunday to return their ambassadors to Qatar.

-Diplomats in Doha said on Sunday that amongst other things, Qatar had promised the UAE that the Brotherhood would not be allowed to operate from the country.
-There was no immediate confirmation of this.
+The announcement by the Gulf Cooperation Council (GCC) followed an emergency meeting in the Saudi capital, Riyadh, to discuss the dispute, which was threatening an annual summit set for Doha, the capital of Qatar, in December.

-Additional reporting by Mohammed Ghobari; Reporting by Rania El Gamal, Writing by William Maclean, Editing by Clarence Fernandez and Crispian Balmer
+In an unprecedented move, the three countries in March withdrew their ambassadors from fellow GCC member Qatar, accusing it of undermining their domestic security through its support of the Islamist movement, the Muslim Brotherhood.
+(Reporting by Rania El Gamal, Writing by William Maclean, Editing by Clarence Fernandez)